The Elevated Blood Pressure Range

 • Peripheral artery disease

 Elevated blood pressure is not high blood pressure, that’s good news.
-Follow the physician’s recommendations and do your best to manage it before it gets there 6.
+Follow the physician’s recommendations and do your best to manage it before it gets there5.

 Related Questions